 Tea Tree 100% Pure, Best Therapeutic Grade (Check out on Amazon)

 Superior Organic Virgin Coconut Oil, 54 Ounce (Check out on Amazon)

 First, mix the soap and the essential oils and at the end add distilled water.

 Absolutely.
 That is if you want to have a healthy and clean beard, and to resolve some other common beard issues.

 Dust, excessive sebum, and debris won’t disappear on their own if you don’t clean them with a suitable product.
 You’re probably guessing that product is a shampoo for beards.

 Yes, before you’ve started growing a beard, water was just enough to make your face clean.
 You do realize that things are going to change now that you are entering the league of beardsmen.

 The question that’s on your mind now is probably: When should I start using beard shampoo?
 Well, from the first day of your beard growing journey, of course.

-This is not the excuse not to wash your beard with beard shampoo every once in a couple of days.
+This is not the excuse not to wash your beard every once in a couple of days.

-To understand better why washing your beard shampoo is necessary, compare your beard to your scalp hair.
+To understand better why washing your beard with a shampoo is necessary, compare your facial hair to your scalp hair.